 No one said repaying your student loans would be easy but if managed properly can be a huge advantage to you by building up your credit score.
 With a high credit score, you are indicated as a credible borrower.

-undue hardship for private student loans
+Undue hardship for federal and private student loans

 Private student loans don’t have such putting off.
 If you feel is just too much, it may be possible that your only opportunity to get the private student loan canceled is by filing for bankruptcy.

-Potential outcomes after proving an undue hardship
+What happens after proving an undue hardship